groupvine/gv-doc/3-send/2-sendInbox.md

 method with your system before sending an email.
 For example, dragging-and-dropping should work for gmail users composing emails online using the Google Chrome browser.

-* In general, emails will be "From" the sender's display name, which is the First Name and Last Name attributes as they are set in their Profile, but the sender's email handler may preset the "From" to the name normally used to send email.